Solvro/lib-mobile-translator/packages/solvro_translator_core/README.md

 - **Type-safe translation results** through generic implementation
 - **Validity checking** to ensure translations remain current

-## Note

-This is only `core` package, meaning this should rarely be used as standalone package.
-See [Solvro Translator With Drift Cache for full recommended usage](https://pub.dev/packages/solvro_translator_with_drift_cache)

 ## Custom Usage

-If despite above warning, you still want to use this package as standalone, the usage would be smth like this:

 Implement the required managers and translation result classes: